Why Add Solar?

 Performance so far is pretty good.
-In a day in late March just after the Spring Equinox, I calculated the daily energy production at a location in southern California was about 310 amp hours.
+On a day in late March just after the Spring Equinox, I calculated the daily energy production at a location in southern California was about 310 amp-hours.

-I figured this from turning on the inverter and allowing the coach to run overnight for several days in full sun in front of my house.
+I figured this out by turning on the inverter and allowing the coach to run overnight for several days in full sun in front of my house.
 With the system at a full charge near sunset, I consumed 120-130 amp hours overnight with the residential refrigerator running.
 At around solar noon the next day, the battery bank was back to 100 percent having generated about 1800 to 2000 watts since the sun came up.
 Peak output this time of year was over 700 watts without the panels being tilted.
-I doubled this number to 4000 (watts) and divided by 12.8 (volts) to determine the estimated output for the day as 312 amp hours.
+I doubled this number to 4000 (watts) and divided it by 12.8 (volts) to determine the estimated output for the day as 312 amp-hours.

 Not too shabby!
 This test shows my performance expectations for the solar array are accurate.
 Now we just need to find a time and place to go test my calculations for the energy audit and the overall boondocking performance.